Plumber vs Handyman: When to Hire Which for Plumbing Work

 Don't Let Low Cost Create High Risk

-Choosing a handyman for a job that legally requires a licensed plumber — like water heater installation or any gas line work — can void your homeowner's insurance, result in building code violations, and expose you to financial liability if something goes wrong.
-The upfront savings aren't worth it.
+Choosing a handyman for a job that legally requires a licensed plumber, like water heater installation or any gas line work, can result in denied insurance claims, building code violations, and financial liability if something goes wrong.
+In 2026, permits are required for water heater replacements in nearly every U.S. jurisdiction, with permit fees ranging from around $50 to $400 depending on the city.
+Code-driven add-ons like expansion tanks ($300 to $400) and mixing valves are also increasingly mandatory.

 Smart Savings Made Simple!